Churpi Chew FAQ

 After this initial drying period, the blocks of churpi will get cut in bars.
 These get strung up and hung in a hot place where they get smoked and dried for an extended period of time.
 Resulting in a hard bar of cheese that smells delicious (honest, they smell really good!)

 Yes, the ingredients and the fabrication of churpi is an all natural process.
 The cheese is made and dried under pressure of weights for an extended time, it gets cut into bars which are hung in a warm spot as they are smoked.
 Churpi has been made like this for many generations and the process has not been changed.

 Churpi is just made from the 3 ingredients.
 Grain-free, vegetarian, no fillers, low-fat and on top of that lactose-free!

 Are Churpi Chews Safe For My Dog?

-However, just like any dog toy or treat, we do suggest you supervise your dog.
-Once the chew is nearly done, some dogs might try to swallow the remainder which could pose a choking hazard.
-The great thing is you can turn the leftover piece into a nice crunchy treat in the microwave so they still get full enjoyment and nothing is wasted.
+However, just like any dog chew, toy or treat, we do suggest you supervise your dog.
+Once the chew is nearly done, some dogs might try to swallow the remainder which could pose a choking hazard or cause intestinal upset or blockages.

 My Dog Is Almost Finished Their Churpi Chew, What To Do With The End Piece?